Upgrading school ICT networks

 Substandard ICT installations can have ongoing performance, security and health and safety implications, which your school would be responsible for.

-In future, the Ministry will carry out quality assurance checks on samples of school ICT infrastructure projects in order to ensure that installations meet standards.
+In future, we will carry out quality assurance checks on samples of school ICT infrastructure projects in order to ensure that installations meet standards.

 Closing a project